stablemarkets/StressTest/README.md

 ---

-This is the companion repository for the paper "Stress-Testing Assumptions: A Practical Guide to Bayesian Sensitivity Analyses in Causal Inference""
+This is the companion repository for the paper "Stress-Testing Assumptions: A Guide to Bayesian Sensitivity Analyses in Causal Inference""

 ### Directory